parabix/parabix-devel-mirror/tools/beta-csv/documentation/testsuite_design.md

 #	Testsuite Design

-##	Input Format

-- Any .csv file.
-The goal is to design a tool that can handle any input by throwing an error, throwing a warning and writing to an output file, or only writing to an output file.

-##	Output Format

-- .json
-- At the beginning of the file there is an array of strings containing the field names in order.
-- The records are output in an array of objects.
-Each object consists of 0 or more key-element pairs.
-- If a field in a given record is empty in the input file, that field should not occur in the corresponding object in the output file.
-- If a record consists entirely of empty fields, it should be output as an empty object, ie. {}.
-- If a record contains more fields than there are in the header, throw a warning and go to the next record, skipping the remaining entries
-- If an input file contains only a header, ie. only 1 line of data, output the field names in an array and an empty array of objects, ie. []
-- If an input file is entirely empty, throw a warning and output a file containing two empty arrays.

 ##	Black Box Testing

 To attain adequate test coverage using black box testing, the domain of inputs is broken into partitions for each input parameter.